bcreighton/nbaSphere/readme.md

 ![NBA Sphere use demo](images/appDemo.gif)

-> Your one stop shop for your favorit NBA Player's sphere!
+> Your one stop shop for your favorite NBA Player's sphere!

 ---